mousebrains/mkCertificates/README.md

 1. An openssl configuration file, hostname.config
 2. A private key, hostname.key
-3. A CSR generated from the private key, hostname.csr, with a common name of hostname.local
+3. A CSR generated from the private key and config, hostname.csr, with a common name of hostname.local
 4. A self-signed certificate, hostname.cert, with a common name of hostname.local
 5. A combined PEM file, hostname.pem, which contains both the certificate and private key